gangelo/deco_lite/README.md

 #### Validate whether or not certain fields were loaded

-To be clear, this has nothing to do with the _data_ associated with the fields loaded; rather, this has to do with whether or not the _fields themselves_ were created as attributes on your model as a result of loading data into your model.
-If you simply want to validate the _data_ loaded into your model, simply add `ActiveModel` validation, just like you would any other `ActiveModel` model, see the [Add validators to my model](#add-validators-to-my-model) section.
+To be clear, this example does not validate the _data_ associated with the fields loaded; rather, this example validates whether or not the _fields themselves_ (`attr_accessors`) were created on your model as a result of loading data into your model.
+If you only want to validate the _data_ loaded into your model, simply add `ActiveModel` validation, just like you would any other `ActiveModel` model, see the [Add validators to my model](#add-validators-to-my-model) section.

-If you want to validate whether or not particular _fields_ were added to your model as attributes (i.e. `attr_accessor`), as a result of `#load!`ing data into your model, you need to do a few things:
+If you want to validate whether or not particular _fields_ were added to your model as attributes (`attr_accessor`), as a result of `#load!`ing data into your model, you need to do a few things:
   - Create a `DecoLite::Model` subclass.
   - Override the `DecoLite::Model#required_fields` method to return the field names you want to validate.
   - Use the `required_fields: nil` option when instantiating your model object.
-  - DO NOT add `ActiveModel` validators that _explicitly_ reference any field returned from `DecoLite::Model#required_fields`; this will cause `attr_accessors` to be created for these fields; consequently, `DecoLite::FieldRequireable#validate_required_fields` will _never_ return any errors because these fields will exist as attributes on your model.
-In other words, do not add `validates :first, :last, :address, presence: true` to your model if you need to validate whether or not the data you load into your model included fields :first, :last and :address.
+  - DO NOT add `ActiveModel` validators that _explicitly_ reference any field returned from `DecoLite::Model#required_fields`; this will cause `attr_accessors` to be created for these fields; consequently, `DecoLite::FieldRequireable#validate_required_fields` will *never* return any errors because these fields will exist as attributes on your model.
+In other words, do not add (for example) `validates :first, :last, :address, presence: true` to your model if you need to validate whether or not the data you load into your model includs fields `:first`, `:last` and `:address`.

 For example: